Christmas Budgeting

 If you haven’t started already, it’s time to shop for those Christmas presents.

-But first you need to know a little bit about my paradigm for gift giving:
+Before I dive into personal finance, you first need to know a little bit about my paradigm for gift giving:

 Sidebar: If gift giving is your love language, you are the most thoughtful person in the room at Christmas because you thought deeply about your loved one in order to find the perfect gift...I salute you!